Easy DIY Draft Stopper Tutorial: Keep Your Home Cozy and Stylish

 Filling the draft stopper is where the fun begins.
 I can get creative here.
 I might use rice, beans, or even old towels.
 I stuff the chosen filling into the open end until it’s full but not bursting.

-Related articles you may like: Easy Natural Sunscreen DIY Tutorial: Protect Your Skin with Homemade Sunscreen
+Related articles you may like: Easy Natural Makeup Remover DIY: Gentle Recipes for Healthy Skin

 Once filled, I fold the raw edge in and sew it shut.
 I prefer a straight stitch for neatness.
 And just like that—my draft stopper is ready to go!
 I can place it at the base of my door or window, keeping those chilly drafts at bay.